jonburdon/thorin-and-company/readme.md

 * Serve HTML/CSS/JS from the back end
 * Make code re-usable by using template logic
 * Use Jinja templating language to achieve above
+* Use template inheritance to keep identical navbar across all pages.
 * Use forms to take data from client and pass to server
 * Post data from a HTML form to the backend
 * Deploy a Flask project using Heroku